qmk/qmk_firmware/docs/reference_glossary.md

 A modifier that acts as if it is held down until another key is released, so you can press the mod and then press the key, rather than holding the mod while pressing the key.
 Also known as a Sticky key or a Dead key.

 ## ProMicro
 A low cost AVR development board.
-Clones of this device are often found on ebay very inexpensively (under $5) but people often struggle with flashing their pro micros.
+Clones of this device are often found on ebay very inexpensively (under $5), but people often struggle with flashing their Pro Micros.

 ## Pull Request
 A request to submit code to QMK.
 We encourage all users to submit Pull Requests for bugfixes and new features.